190. RESEARCH & PLANNING

 C. Positioning yourself behind cover provides protection, not afforded to officers in the pursuit.

-A. Yes Spike systems were wider, and heavier, but more effective at stoping a car.
+A. Yes spike systems were wider and heavier, but more effective at stopping a car.

 B. The “old school product and Tactics” produced a perfect safety record, a record superior than that of today.